cml87/weblogic1/README.md

 When we create a _domain_, we can set for it either of the modes:
 - Development: Allows autodeploy by simply throwing our artifacts into such directory.
 Loads wl admin credentials from `boot.properties` file.
 Thought To ease development.
 - Production: None of the features in Development.

+Domains start by default in development mode.
+See `/home/<user_name>/Oracle/Middleware/Oracle_Home/user_projects/domains/domain2/autodeploy/readme.txt` for how to change the start mode of a domain.

 A change in domain mode from Development to Production will require restarting all the servers in the domain.
 We do this either by clicking "Restart" for each server in the console (works only if the servers have the node manager process running), or shutting down them in the console and starting them again with the start scripts we'll see below.